-Knowing your internet speed and how it compares to recommendations from internet-based services, like Netflix and Hulu, will help you get the most of these services and more.
+Knowing your internet speed and how it compares to recommendations from internet-based services, like Netflix and Hulu, can help you get the most out of your connection.

 Because speed is so vital to making your internet-dependent activities work well, you should test your internet speed regularly.
 You can easily test your current speed by clicking the button below.

-Download speed is the speed at which information travels from a remote location on the internet to your internet-connected device.
-For example, if you use your phone to access Facebook, your download speed would be the rate at which the information needed to load your Facebook page travels from the Facebook server to your phone.
+Download speed is the speed at which information travels from the internet to your internet-connected device.
+For example, if you open the Facebook app on your phone, your download speed would determine how long it takes to load your feed.

-Upload speed is exactly the opposite.
-It is the speed at which information travels from your internet-connected device to a remote location on the internet.
-Keeping with our Facebook example, if you write a post on your timeline, the upload speed would be the rate at which the information needed to display your post to all your friends travels from your phone to the Facebook server.
+Upload speed is the opposite.
+It is the speed at which information travels from your internet-connected device to the internet.
+So if you post to your Facebook timeline, your upload speed would determine how long it takes your post to get to the Facebook server for all your friends to see.

-For the general consumer, download speeds are much faster than upload speeds.
+With most internet plans, download speeds are much faster than upload speeds.
 This makes sense because consumers generally download much more information than they upload.
-Streaming videos or music, reading a blog post, or scrolling through your Instagram feed are all activities with almost no upload needed once they’re initiated.
-They’re all passive applications, not interactive applications.
+Streaming videos or music, reading a blog post, or scrolling through your Instagram feed are all activities that don’t really need upload bandwidth once they’re initiated.

 Upload speeds become much more important for interactive applications.
 While some common interactive applications, like online gaming and video chat, are better with decent upload speeds, most consumer internet services provide enough upload speed to handle these things without many issues.